Many new teachers, or teachers new to Pre-K, ask how to begin the year.

 How to survive the First Days of Pre-K!

 The best advice I got as a new teacher was to forget about apples and themes and any “cutesy stuff” for the first few weeks of school, and focus on teaching them how to use the centers and the materials in the classroom.
 Lessons at the beginning of school should be basic: how to use glue, how to use scissors, how to use markers, how to use paint, how to line up, etc. Don’t assume that they know these things.

 Before the First Day

 As soon as I get my class list, I send out a small packet to the parents.
 The packet includes a letter to the parents introducing myself and my assistant with some brief information about our program and curriculum.
-I include a “getting to know you” sheet for the children to do with their parents.
-The one I use is from “Best of the Mailbox: Dinosaurs”.
-Children color different parts of the dinosaur (spikes, legs, spots) to tell their age, their birthday, and other facts about themselves.
-I ask the parents to bring these to school on orientation day and remind them of the date and time.
-I read these to the class the first day of school and let the children guess “who” as a getting-to-know-you activity.
+It also includes a child info sheet.
+I ask the parents to bring these to school on orientation day, and remind them of the date and time.
 The packet also has a “First Day Fears” letter, explaining separation anxieties and some tips for a smooth transition to school.
 Here’s a link to a First Day Fears Letter from Ms. Bonthuis’ site.